youngboy/engine-docs/source/schema-history.md

 <h2 id="setup">Setup</h2>

 To begin using schema history, a schema is published to Apollo Engine using the `apollo` command line interface (CLI).
-This is best accomplished from automatic steps within a continuous integration workflow.
+This is best accomplished from automatic steps within a continuous integration workflow and an example CircleCI configuration is available below.

 Each time a schema is published, it becomes the basis for comparison for validating future schemata and avoiding breaking changes.
 Therefore, a schema should be re-published to Apollo Engine each time a new schema is deployed.